Burning off outside the Fire Danger Period

-Burning off is permitted in designated burn-off areas across Cardinia Shire, provided you follow the conditions outlined in the Open Air Burning Policy
+As it is now outside the Fire Danger Period, burning off MAY be permitted in designated burn-off areas across Cardinia Shire, provided you follow the conditions outlined in the Open Air Burning Policy

-Follow the steps on this web page to work out if you can burn off on your property in accordance with the policy.
+Do not burn off until you have followed the steps on this web page to work out if you are allowed to burn off on your property.
+You may be fined for burning off without the required permit.

 Step 1 - Check if your green waste can be disposed of in another way